MScaramuzzi/Soil-Consumption-Ontology/index.md

 Subsequently we deal with the alignment of our ontology with general ontologies (DBpedia) n(***Section 6***).

-In ***Section 7*** we explain the steps to take in order to reacreate our work.

 After that, we present a way to implement the ontology, providing some examples of SPARQL queries relative to the SPARQL endpoint we published.
-The last section in the report deals with the conclusions related to this work and to draw upon for future steps that could be taken to expand and improve our work (***Section 8***).
+The last section in the report deals with the conclusions related to this work and to draw upon for future steps that could be taken to expand and improve our work (***Section 7***).

 ## 2. Related Work